Reviews You Can Rely On

 Driving

-The Bosch did a good, not great, job at driving in the countersunk wood screws into a pair of stacked 2x12s.
-It does fine most of the time but tends to stop and stall anytime the resistance increase — like if you hit a knot.
+The Bosch did a good, not great, job at driving in the countersunk wood screws into the lumber.
+It does fine most of the time, but tends to stop and stall anytime the resistance increases — like if you hit a knot.
 It has the power to drive the screw heads flush, but we could feel the drill starting to overheat after driving in 16 screws in rapid succession.

 bosch 12v max drill/driver kit ps31-2a - this model couldn't quite cut it in the lag screw test, leaving...